xiaohunqupo/userver/scripts/docs/en/userver/functional_testing.md

 * Add a `start-*` target that starts the service and databases with testsuite configs and waits for keyboard interruption to stop the service.

-@ref cmake/UserverTestsuite.cmake library is automatically added to CMake path after userver environment setup.
-Add the following line to use it:

-@snippet testsuite/SetupUserverTestsuiteEnv.cmake testsuite - UserverTestsuite

 Then create testsuite target:
 @snippet samples/testsuite-support/CMakeLists.txt testsuite - cmake